“You couldn’t even keep us all alive!”

 Bernard Chang and Mirko Colak turn in a great issue from an art perspective.
 John’s sadness during the flashback sequence which opens the issue is particularly well depicted and Katma Tui is spot on.
 Her appearance here made me realize how much I’ve missed seeing her around as she’s probably my second favorite female Green Lantern after Arisia.
 I’d kind of expected Chang to stick around and work with Cullen Bunn on Green Lantern: Lost Army, but alas that’s not to be.

-Green Lantern Corps #40 serves as a fitting conclusion to Van Jensen's run on the title from a character perspective.
+Green Lantern Corps #40 serves as a fitting conclusion to Van Jensen’s run on the title from a character perspective.
 John Stewart and the cast that Jensen introduced during his time are each given moments which are emotionally rewarding.
 However, despite the extra page count given to the finale there is a sense that an opportunity was missed to expound upon recent events in the Green Lantern universe that should have been explored here even if only as an epilogue.
-Four out of five lanterns.
+Eight out of ten lanterns.